jkortner/ml-ops/jenkins/README.md

  - Setting up a **Docker** build pipeline *within* a Docker container requires to run Docker in Docker.
 This could be achieved by forwarding the (Docker) host Docker daemon to the jenkins Docker container as explained in the blog post "[do-not-use-docker-in-docker-for-ci](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/)".
  - Docker images with Docker can be found [here](https://hub.docker.com/_/docker).
 According to the documentation it is "generally not recommended" to run Docker in Docker.

- For the above reasons, and since we do not intend to install and manage Jenkins by ourselves, Jenkins is not suitable for a Docker-based DevOps / MLOps pipeline and will not be considered further at the moment.
+ For the above reasons, and since we do not intend to install and manage Jenkins by ourselves, Jenkins is not suitable for a Docker-based DevOps / MLOps pipeline.
- However, here are some notes to get started with the jenkins Docker container:
+ However, here are some notes on how to get started with the jenkins Docker container:

 1. Run the [jenkins:lts Docker container](https://github.com/jenkinsci/docker/blob/master/README.md):
  ```